maxxiimo/the-front-end-manifesto/Foundation Markup.md

 ### Groundwork

+Assuming you just created a brand spanking new Rails application, these are the steps I follow...

+    $ rails new <name> --no-test-framework
+    Switch to new project folder.
+    $ git init
+    $ git add .
+    $ git commit -am "Initial commit."
+    $ git remote add origin git@github.com:<Github account>/.git
+    Create a new repo at Github.
+    $ git push -u origin master

-Assuming you just created a brand spanking new Rails application, you should set up your .gemfile and .gitignore files right off the bat as follows:
+...you should set up your Gemfile and .gitignore files right off the bat as follows:

-#### .gemfile
+#### Gemfile

-Your .gemfile will change radically throughout the lifespan of your project.
+Your Gemfile will change radically throughout the lifespan of your project.
 With every new application Rails generates one with a lot of commented out lines.
-You don't need these right now so let's get rid of them, they take up a lot of space and clutter things up.
-If you ever want to see them again in the future, review your git history or you can always create a new app.
-Without comments, here is what you're left with:
+You don't need these, they take up a lot of space and clutter things up.
+Without comments, in the new Rails app here is what you're left with:

     source 'https://rubygems.org'